What are precious metals? (2023)

 Types of precious metals

-There are several types of precious metals, and each one is a different naturally occurring element.
+There are several types of precious metals, each one a different naturally occurring element.
 Precious metals are generally in limited supply, giving them relatively high values.

-Platinum mostly comes from South Africa and Russia.
+Platinum mostly comes from South Africa.
 It has a relatively limited supply, and its price is vulnerable to interference.

-While it might not be as well-known as other precious metals, palladium is still quite valuable.
+- While it might not be as well-known as other precious metals, palladium is still quite valuable.
 It's heavily used in industrial applications, such as the manufacturing of electronics and catalytic converters, and chemical applications like groundwater treatment.
-Most of its supply comes from mines in South Africa, Russia, the U.S. and Canada.
+Most of its supply comes from mines in Russia and South Africa.